Shikshita1/Download-too-many-files-from-gdrive/README.md

 3. Register an app using Oauth Consent Screen
 4. Get Credentials in the form of .json file
 5. Run this code after installing necessary dependencies.

+   Create a new python 3.11 environment and install the following:

+!pip install google-auth google-auth-oauthlib google-auth-httplib2 google-api-python-client